GrigoreMihai/docs-gitbook-cmp/docs/amazon-web-services/invite-existing-aws-account.md

 ## Frequently asked questions

-### I’ve performed all the requested steps, I have spends on my AWS billing account, but my information is still not there.
+### I've performed all the requested steps, I have spends on my AWS billing account, but my information is still not there.
 What could be the reason ?

 Once successfully completed it takes 24-72 hours for the data to start flowing through from AWS, then our Cloud Management Platform will update.